develoPPP Project – Improving working and living conditions for coffee smallholders in Colombia

 Due to the COVID-19 pandemic restrictions, in-person group trainings have not been allowed in 2021.
 However, coffee growers have showed their readiness for increased digital trainings.
 Trainings have been conducted online and had a very positive respond.
 Furthermore, dialogue through Whatsapp groups has increased, and the platform has allowed coffee growers to stay connected among them and with the project field officers.
 Seven Whatsapp groups were set up with coffee farmers in the communities of Cienaga, Santa Marta, Fundacion and Aracataca, providing them with information about the project, e.g. videos, posters, invitations to workshops and answers to their questions.

 Once restrictions were lifted at the beginning of 2022, the envisaged group trainings could start with a focus on good agricultural and climate smart practices in sustainable coffee production and additionally tackling topics on entrepreneurship skills and the 4C certification.
 Until the end of the project in April 2023 more than 100 group trainings took place.
 Specific group trainings focussing on best practices were conducted on the selected demonstration farms.

-The trainings to the project beneficiaries are going to last until December 2022 and the training concept, approach and content used during the project lifetime is documented in a Training Handbook which was presented at the final workshop of the project with the aim of disseminating the results.
+The trainings to the project beneficiaries lasted until the end of the project in April 2023.
+The training concept, approach and content used during the project lifetime is documented in a Training Handbook which was presented at the final workshop of the project with the aim of disseminating the results.

-In 2022, to enable the implementation of the learnings from the training, the project will support coffee growers and young adults from Magdalena with the contribution of material goods such as agrochemical warehouses, protective equipment sets, coffee tasting sets and post-harvest quality sets.
+To enable the implementation of the learnings from the training, the project supported coffee growers and young adults from Magdalena with the contribution of material goods such as agrochemical warehouses, protective equipment sets, coffee tasting sets and post-harvest quality sets.

 Long-term viability and continuously improving market uptake of green coffee shall be ensured through credible high-level sustainability certification, improved risk assessment technology, marketing and communication campaigns, and developing local and international partnerships.

 Therefore, the linkage of sustainable coffee production to buyers in the EU market is strengthened with the 4C certification.
-More than 400 coffee farmers have already received their certification in the end of 2021 and were therefore able to sell their coffee at a premium price to the project implementing partner Melitta.
+More than 500 coffee farmers received their certification in the project lifetime and were therefore able to sell their coffee at a premium price to the project implementing partner Melitta.

-Marketing and communication activities take place throughout the whole project period and include, among others:
+Marketing and communication activities took place throughout the whole project period and include, among others:

 - Project promotion in upcoming coffee campaigns of Melitta